dev-DTECH/spread-diff-patch/README.md

-# Spread Diff Patch
+# spread-diff-patch

 ## Overview

-`spread-diff-patch` is an npm package that provides functionality for comparing and formatting differences between two arrays of arrays (AOA).
-It includes a customizable formatter to generate formatted output based on the identified differences.
+`spread-diff-patch` is a powerful npm package designed to simplify the process of differencing and patching spreadsheet files.
+It offers comprehensive functionality for comparing various spreadsheet formats, such as CSV and Workbooks (e.g., Excel files), and generating detailed patch files to highlight the differences between them.

+### Key Features

+- **CSV Comparison:** Seamlessly compare CSV files or similar tabular data formats, making it easy to identify discrepancies between datasets.

+- **Workbook Differencing:** Effortlessly analyze differences between Workbook files, enabling efficient tracking of changes in Excel and other spreadsheet formats.

+- **Patch Generation:** Generate patch files that succinctly represent the variations between two spreadsheet files, providing a clear overview of modifications made to the data.

+- **Multiple Format Support:** Support for a variety of spreadsheet formats, including CSV, Excel, and others, making it versatile for different use cases.

+### Use Cases

+- **Data Validation:** Quickly validate and verify the accuracy of financial, scientific, or any other tabular data by identifying discrepancies between expected and actual datasets.

+- **Change Tracking:** Facilitate efficient change tracking in collaborative spreadsheet environments, aiding teams in understanding modifications made to shared documents.

+- **Automated Testing:** Integrate spreadsheet comparison into automated testing workflows, ensuring data consistency across different versions of datasets.

 ## Installation

-To install the package, use the following npm command:
+To install `spread-diff-patch` using npm, run the following command:

 ```bash
 npm install spread-diff-patch